johnnyfeng/multipipe/README.md

     "HelloWorld"

 The statement `param(i, value)` means "use `value` as parameter number `i`".
-The syntax must be given as `param(i, value)` or `value |> param(i, _)`.
+The syntax must be given as `param(i, value)` or, as we'll see below, `value |> param(i, _)`.

-Once you start collecting parameters with `params` you must either continue piping into further `params` statements to collect more parameters, or into a `useparams` statement to use them.
+Once you start collecting parameters with `param` you must either continue piping into further `param` statements to collect more parameters, or into a `useparams` statement to use them.

-If you want to use the output of a pipe as a parameter, piping into a parameter statement is also supported by using an underscore:
+If you want to use the output of a pipe as a parameter, piping into a parameter statement is supported by using an underscore:

     iex> "olleH" |> String.reverse
     ...>         |> param(1, _)